LockdownRP-PZ/Rulebook/README.md

 - To claim a safehouse, you must place a piece of paper, journal or notepad at each entrance which is accessible to your building.
 - The in-game safehouse system is disabled.
 It causes more problems than it solves, so we rely on these safehouse rules.
-- The claim note must include the safehouse owner's name(s).
+- The claim note must include the safehouse owner's character name(s).
-  - Please place each owner/user of the safehouse on the note.
+  - Please write each owner/user of the safehouse on the note.
 This is to prevent any offline raiding and so we know who has access to your items when you are not online.
+  - Claims using the user's Discord name are not valid.

 ### 5.5 Only clearly-marked-areas, buildings, rooms, and vehicles may be claimed.